giusgal/Order-placement-system/README.md

 # Order Placement System
-An Order placement system coded in `Express/Mongoose` and `Javascript/HTML/CSS` for an University project.
+An Order placement system coded in `Express/Mongoose` and `Javascript/HTML/CSS` for a University project.

 ## Gallery
 ### Main view